-Table 32: Overview of the Terms of Reference for the Social Sector Incentive Sub-Committee

-Role a.
-The incentive sub-committee will be regarded as a technical advisory committee Functions b.
-The functions of the incentive sub-committee will include (but not be limited to): Discussion and endorsement of baseline and incentive FTE target setting Discussion and endorsement of the national provincial and municipal Incentive Model year-on-year (performance assessment and the determination of incentive eligibility and allocations) Supporting the incentive planning process; review and endorsement of the EPWP Business Plan in line with the aims of the incentive for national, provincial and municipal spheres Endorsement of the national, provincial and municipal Incentive Agreement template Reviewing quarterly performance; discussion incentive implementation issues; and providing technical advice to unblock obstacles to implementation (discuss and ensure proposals for actions to mobilise capacity, funding, training, communication, reporting, M&amp;E requirements and/or implementation guidelines) Reviewing the monthly performance of Social Sector public bodies in terms of the EPWP Incentive, the funds drawn down and spending Requesting and endorsing EPWP incentive support.
-Membership The incentive sub-committee shall consist of representation (at the level of Director or above) by the following stakeholders: Coordination Departments: The National Department of Public Works (lead); National Department of Social Development (Special Projects Office will chair); National and Provincial Treasury; SALGA National Sector Departments of Health; Education; Social Development; Sport and Recreation; Police (Civilian Secretariat).
-Where available - Provincial Departments of Health; Education; Social Development; Sport and Recreation; Police (Civilian Secretariat) and municipalities that are eligible for the EPWP grant.
-Operating d.
+Table 32: Overview of the Terms of Reference for the Social Sector Incentive Sub-Committee a.
+The incentive sub-committee will be regarded as a technical advisory committee b.
+The functions of the incentive sub-committee will include (but not be limited to): Discussion and endorsement of baseline and incentive FTE target setting Discussion and endorsement of the national provincial and municipal Incentive Model year-on-year (performance assessment and the determination of incentive eligibility and allocations) Supporting the incentive planning process; review and endorsement of the EPWP Business Plan in line with the Functions Discussion and endorsement of baseline and incentive FTE target setting Discussion and endorsement of the national provincial and municipal Incentive Model year-on-year (performance assessment and the determination of incentive eligibility and allocations) Supporting the incentive planning process; review and endorsement of the EPWP Business Plan in line with the Discussion and endorsement of the national provincial and municipal Incentive Model year-on-year (performance assessment and the determination of incentive eligibility and allocations) Supporting the incentive planning process; review and endorsement of the EPWP Business Plan in line with the (performance assessment and the determination of incentive eligibility and allocations) Supporting the incentive planning process; review and endorsement of the EPWP Business Plan in line with the aims of the incentive for national, provincial and municipal spheres Endorsement of the national, provincial and municipal Incentive Agreement template Reviewing quarterly performance; discussion incentive implementation issues; and providing technical advice to unblock obstacles to implementation (discuss and ensure proposals for actions to mobilise capacity, funding training, communication, reporting, M&E requirements and/or implementation guidelines) Reviewing the monthly performance of Social Sector public bodies in terms of the EPWP Incentive, the funds drawn down and spending Requesting and endorsing EPWP incentive support.
+Membership The incentive sub-committee shall consist of representation (at the level of Director or above) by the following stakeholders: Coordination Departments: The National Department of Public Works (lead); National Department of Socia Development (Special Projects Office will chair); National and Provincial Treasury; SALGA National Sector Departments of Health; Education; Social Development; Sport and Recreation; Police (Civiliar Secretariat).
+Where available - Provincial Departments of Health; Education; Social Development; Sport and Recreation Police (Civilian Secretariat) and municipalities that are eligible for the EPWP grant. - 1 d.
 Operating Procedures Procedures The committee will adhere to government legislation and policy guidelines which are relevant to enable it to execute its work Quarterly meetings will be scheduled and will be held on agreed dates and times These committees will meet quarterly in order to deal with any issues dealing with the early implementation of the incentive.
 Incentive issues that need to feed back up into the National Steering Committee will be communicated through the two coordinating departments: the National Department of Public Works and the National Department of Social Development.
 Secretariat e.
 The National Department of Public Works would act as the Secretariat.
 The necessary capacity would be deployed.
+Funding f.
+The activities will be funded by the National Department of Public Works.